How Important Is Oven Rack Position?

 It's Hotter at the Top

-Since the oven’s heating element does not stay on all the time and only emits intermittent bursts of intense heat, it is actually consistently hotter near the top of the oven.
-So, as a general rule of thumb, if you need something to brown very well on the bottom, such as pizza or a pie crust, put it on the lowest rack.
+Since the oven's heating element does not always stay on and only emits intermittent bursts of intense heat, it is consistently hotter near the top of the oven.
+So, as a general rule of thumb, put it on the lowest rack if you need something to brown very well on the bottom, such as pizza or a pie crust.

-If you want something to brown well on the top, such as a casserole, put it on an upper rack.
-The middle rack is truly the happy medium, applying fairly consistent heat from the top to the bottom of whatever you’re baking.
+Put it on an upper rack if you want something to brown nicely on the top, such as a casserole.
+The middle rack is the happy medium, applying fairly consistent heat from the top to the bottom of whatever you're baking.

 One thing to consider with middle-rack cooking is how deep the cooking vessel is.
-Do you want the center of the food in the middle of the oven, or do you want the base of the vessel in the middle of the oven?
+Do you want the center of the food in the middle of the oven or the vessel's base in the middle?

-If you’re baking a 2″ cake, it’s fine to put the pan on the middle rack.
-If, however, you are baking a Bundt-type cake, where the finished cake will be 4″ thick, it’s best to put the pan in the bottom third of the oven.
-This allows the center of the cake to be in the oven’s center.
+If you are baking a Bundt-type cake, where the finished cake will be 4" thick, it's best to put the pan in the bottom third of the oven.
+This allows the center of the cake to be in the oven's center.

 Adjusting Along the Way

-Also, there is no rule that says you can’t move items from one rack to another during baking.
-Let’s say you’re baking an apple pie, and you want to make sure that the bottom gets crisp and also that the filling cooks all the way through.
+Also, no rule says you can't move items from one rack to another during baking.
+So, for example, let's say you're baking an apple pie and want to ensure that the bottom gets crisp and that the filling cooks all the way through.

-Here I should note that you should never move an oven rack that has a baking dish or pan on it.
-For safety’s sake, it is best to adjust the racks before pre-heating the oven.
-If you have to move a rack once the oven is hot, make sure to use oven mitts or thick oven pads, and use both hands to reposition the rack.
+If you have to move a rack once the oven is hot, use oven mitts or thick oven pads, and use both hands to re-position the rack.
 (Not recommended)

 Using Both Racks

-Of course, ovens are also designed so that both racks can be used at once.
-When baking cakes and cookies, for example, you can certainly bake two pans at once.
-For cakes, if the pans are small enough that there is at least an inch of air space between the pans and the oven walls and in between the pans, you can bake them on the same rack.
+Of course, ovens are also designed so that both racks can be used simultaneously.
+For example, you can undoubtedly bake two pans at once when baking cakes and cookies.
+For cakes, if the pans are small enough that there is at least an inch of air space between the pans and the oven walls, and in between the pans, you can bake them on the same rack.

-If there is not enough room, you will need to bake on two racks.
-Since cake batter is less stable than cookie batter before it starts to “set up” in the oven, do not move the pans until the cakes are almost done, and then carefully rotate the pans.
+If there is not enough room, you must bake on two racks.
+Since the cake batter is less stable than the cookie batter before it starts to "set up" in the oven, do not move the pans until the cakes are almost done, and then carefully rotate them.

-For cookies, the ones on the lower rack will brown more quickly on the underside while the cookies on the higher rack will brown more quickly on the top.
-Rotating the sheets half-way through the baking process helps all the cookies to bake evenly.
+For cookies, the ones on the lower rack will brown more quickly on the underside, while those on the higher rack will brown more quickly on the top.
+Rotating the sheets halfway through baking helps all the cookies to bake evenly.